chevEldrid/mtgsite/_posts/2022/2022-03-31-pdh_database_submissions.md

 hook: "It's the most wonderful time of the year"
 ---

+## **BREAKING NEWS (08/25/2022): The Submission Method for the cPDH Database has changed!
+While we'll maintain this article for posterity, we want to include the new way of doing things in this blurb.
+Firstly, there are _no more submission periods_, instead we now support rolling submissions all year round!
+You can check out the full rules/submit here with our new submisison form! [https://forms.gle/pUN9xQeAnRqogM5D6](https://forms.gle/pUN9xQeAnRqogM5D6) Otherwise, you can expect the rest of this article to still be pretty on point!**

 The cPDH Database Submission Period is almost upon us!
 Or CPDHDSP for short (we gotta get better with acronyms).
 Anyway, for you fine purveyors of Pauper Dragon Highlander this is _one_ of the times during the year when you can submit your competitive pauper commander decklists to the [https://budgetbrews.club/](https://budgetbrews.club/deck-lists/#pauper) database!
 Any and all are welcome to apply!
 Both Julian and I submitted decklists in January, so if you want our breakdown of what the process is like you can always check out the [After Dark episode](https://open.spotify.com/episode/75CD9CTLvdOOmyg5Bx1EK2?si=24d6b2c07904490e) diving deep into the process!

 For a more in-depth and behind-the-curtain discussion, we’ve lured Clay here (yes, [this Clay](https://www.youtube.com/watch?v=IT2lYO8N5C0)) by holding his
 <a
 	class="accented-link external-card-link"
 	target="_blank"